jbacon/react-component-progress-indicator/README.md

   )
 }
 ```

 Exports:
 - `ProcessIndicatorProvider` - Wraps content with spinner backdrop
 - `withProgressIndicator` - Wraps child component with controls
 - `useProgressIndicator` - Wraps child component with controls
 - `ProgressIndicatorController` - The controller context

-Features:
-- Available Controls:
+Available Controls:
   - `context.signalLoading()` - increments number of active loading events (> zero, show spinner)
   - `context.signalLoaded()` - decrements number of active loading events (== zero, hide spinner)
   - If making many parallel async/loading requests, the provider keeps track of the current count

 # Development
 I built this because I did not see any out-of-the-box solutions for progress indicators that support multi/parallel async events.
+It was also a great learning experience for creating, publish, and deploying standalone components to NPM.
 Most spinners are simple and require managing properties and visibility state on a single component.

 ## Run Demo
 ```bash